informalsystems/quint/doc/adr007-flattening.md

 ### Flattener

 The flattener adds missing definitions to a module by recursively fetching the lookup table and copying the referenced definition, then looking into that definition for any other names and doing the same.
+A missing definition is a definition that is referred to by a name in the module, but is not present in that module (because it comes from an import, instance or export statement).

 When adding a missing definition, if that definitions carries a namespace, we actually need to do a "deep" procedure to add that name to not only the definition name, but also to every other name appearing in it's body.
 This includes adding the namespace to lambda parameters and nested definitions (even though they cannot be referred), so flattening doesn't create name conflicts with them.